 Mike Segal is a Manchester-based software developer specializing in cryptography and machine learning algorithms.
 Since 2011, he has been an active member of the Manchester Bitcoin community and helps merchants accept bitcoin.

-- Dr. William Siroty of Nashua Medical Group.
-An authority on allergy and immunology for over 20 years, Dr. Siroty completed his internship and residency at Beth Israel Medical Center in New York, NY, after completing his formal medical education at Georgetown University in Washington, DC.
-He held a fellowship in Allergy-Immunology at New York Hospital-Cornell Medical Center.
-He is Board Certified in Internal Medicine and Allergy-Immunology.
+Dr. William Siroty of Nashua Medical Group.
+An authority on allergy and immunology for over 20 years, He is Board Certified in Internal Medicine and Allergy-Immunology.

-Multiple Sclerosis - Why does New England have such a high incidence of this disease ?
+*Nov.
+20 – MULTIPLE SCLEROSIS: Why does New England have such a high incidence?

 Dr. Donald McDonah - A family physician, board certified in Family Medicine and Hospice and Palliative Medicine, at St. Joseph Healthcare.
 A Nashua resident, with wife Cathy and 3 children, he was diagnosed with Multiple Sclerosis about 30 years ago.

-Allyssa Thompson – Community Program Manager in New Hampshire at the National MS Society, Greater New England Chapter. she is responsible for the implementation and management of community programs, advocacy and clinical activities throughout the state.
-She has family members that have been affected by MS on both sides of her family.
+Allyssa Thompson – Community Program Manager in New Hampshire at the National MS Society, Greater New England Chapter. she is responsible for the implementation and management of community programs, advocacy and clinical activities.

 Thanks to a donation from Manchester’s Dyn Inc., we now have wireless microphones – no more watching the moderator trip over cords!